NoVa-Gh0ul/NoVa-Gh0ul/README.md

 # 🗃️ Current Projects:
-- Realms+ Minecraft Automod
+- **Realms+** - *a discord bot than can connect to and moderate minecraft bedrock realms*
-- BlazeDB
+- **Rally** - *a statistic tracking discord bot to enhance server activity, promote engagement, provide activities to users*
-- Netherite Labs
+- Netherite Labs - *organization that provides custom made addons to paying customers*

 ## 🌐 Socials: